isabella232/journeys.en/help/using/building-journeys/wait.md

 Here is how waits are prioritized when you use several waits in parallel.
 If they have the same time configuration and a different but overlapping condition, the wait positioned above will be the one prioritized.
 For example, the condition of the first wait is “being a woman” and the condition of the second wait in parallel is “being a VIP”.
 The first wait activity will be prioritized

-Also note that if a two different waits are in parallel, the one occurring first will be prioritized, regardless of its vertical position.
+Also note that if two different waits are in parallel, the one occurring first will be prioritized, regardless of its vertical position.
 For example, if a 1-hour wait is above and a 30-minute wait is below, after 30 minutes, the 30-minute wait will be processed.

 You can define a condition if you want to restrict the wait to a certain population.